top of page

 LOTNO_PIM_Lieutenant_Jane_Inglesby-snow-CDRATIER_edited.jpg

-Since 1853, no one has traversed this route in its entirety.
+Since 1853, no one has completed this route in its entirety by ski and sledge.

 IMG_4156 (1)_edited.jpg